-If you’re looking for a unique style, then a temple fade is a great way to give your look a boost.
-Like other fades, it can be styled with a low, medium, or high fade.
+If you’re looking for a unique style, then a temple fade is a great way to boost your look.
+As other fades, it can be styled with a low, medium, or high fade.
 Also, longer hair on top that’s blended with a taper (seen below) is a great look.

 Should You Get a Bald Skin Fade?

 The look is definitely trending.
-Many celebrities rock a fade including Brad Pitt, Justin Timberlake, Chris Hemsworth, Will Smith, Jimmy Butler, Cameron Dallas, and Cristiano Ronaldo.
+Many celebrities, including Brad Pitt, Justin Timberlake, Chris Hemsworth, Will Smith, Jimmy Butler, Cameron Dallas, and Cristiano Ronaldo, rock a fade.

-While the best way to get this look is with a skilled barber, grab a couple photos of different fades you like before heading into the chair.
-Then you’ll need a good hair care regimen along with top hair products to maintain your new look.
+While the best way to get this look is with a skilled barber, grab a couple of photos of different fades you like before heading into the chair.
+Then you’ll need a good hair care regimen and top hair products to maintain your new look.